dfwcnj/edgarquery/README.md

 each query type if --directory is not provided, it<br/>
 should be the full path<br/>
 --companyconcept      returns all the XBRL disclosures from a single company<br/>
---cik required --frame - default us-gaap --fact -<br/>
+--cik or --ticker required --frame - default us-gaap --fact -<br/>
 default USD-per-shares<br/>
 --companyfacts        aggregates one fact for each reporting entity that is<br/>
 last filed that most closely fits the calendrical<br/>
-period requested --cik required<br/>
+period requested --cik <br/>
 --xbrlframes          returns all the company concepts data for a CIK --cy<br/>
 required<br/>
 --companyfactsarchivezip<br/>